On the bright-end of the UV luminosity functions of galaxies at $z \sim 0.6-1.2$

 \section{Abstract}

-We derive the Ultra-Violet (UV) luminosity function (LF) of star forming galaxies falling in the redshift range $z = 0.6 - 1.2$, in the rest-frame far-UV (1500 {\AA}) wavelength.
-For this work we are in particular interested in the bright end of the UV LF in this redshift range.
-The data from \textit{XMM-Newton} Optical Monitor (XMM-OM), near-ultraviolet ($1600-4000$ {\AA}) observations over 1.5 deg\textsuperscript{2} of the COSMOS field are employed for this purpose.
-We compile a source-list of 879 sources with $\mathrm{UVW1}_{AB}$ extending to $\sim 21$ mag from the wide area UVW1 image of the COSMOS field in the two bins $0.6 \leq z \leq 0.8$ and $0.8 \leq z \leq 1.2$.
-We use the maximum likelihood to fit a Schechter function model to the un-binned data to estimate the parameters (faint-end slope, characteristic magnitude and normalisation) of the Schechter function.
-We find that the shape of the LF is consistent with the Schechter model and the parameters are in fair agreement with other studies conducted using direct measurements of the 1500 {\AA} flux.
+We derive the Ultra-Violet (UV) luminosity function (LF) of star-forming galaxies in the redshift range $z = 0.6 - 1.2$, in the rest-frame far-UV (1500 {\AA}) wavelength.
+For this work, we are in particular interested in the bright end of the UV LF in this redshift range.
+Data from the \textit{XMM-Newton} Optical Monitor (XMM-OM), near-ultraviolet (2410$-$3565 {\AA}) observations over 1.5 deg\textsuperscript{2} of the COSMOS field are employed for this purpose.
+We compile a source-list of 879 sources with $UVW1_\mathrm{AB}$ in the range $\sim 21-24$ mags from the wide-area UVW1 image of the COSMOS field in the two bins $0.6 \leq z \leq 0.8$ and $0.8 \leq z \leq 1.2$.
+The $M_{1500}$ for these sources lies in the interval $[-19.10,-22.50]$.
+We use the maximum likelihood to fit a Schechter function model to the un-binned data to estimate the parameters (faint-end slope, characteristic magnitude, and normalisation) of the Schechter function.
+We find the shape of the LF to be consistent with the Schechter model, and the parameters are in fair agreement with other studies conducted using direct measurements of the 1500 {\AA} flux.
 We see a brightening of the characteristic magnitude as we move from lower (0.7) to higher (1.0) redshift.
 The measures for luminosity density are within the error margins of past studies.
-We examine the brightest sources in our sample for AGN contribution.
-These sources are characterised through their spectral energy distributions (SEDs), integrated infrared luminosities and morphologies.
+We examine the brightest sources in our sample for the AGN contribution.
+These sources are characterised by their spectral energy distributions, integrated infrared luminosities, and morphologies.
 We also explore their overlap with the brightest IR galaxies in a similar redshift range.